 For those who aren’t familiar with the tech industry, making the switch to virtual events can be incredibly difficult to navigate.

-Fortunately, with these 5 tips, digital event planning is a breeze:
+Fortunately, with these 5 tips, hosting virtual events is a breeze:

 1. Take it one quarter at a time

 Because the COVID-19 situation is constantly changing, you’ll need to plan your events one quarter at a time.
 Think about it: one month into Q2, and it’s already different from Q1.
 By Q3, who knows where we’ll be?